Windyera/Mathematics-Data-Pack/README.md

 ### Stack

 The stacks used here have the same behaviour as the stacks used in computer engineering.
-The stack has 16 sorts.
+This data pack uses a stack with 16 sorts.
 After it is full it cannot store any more value **without** a Syntex Error unless pop a value from it.

 **Push**: Put the value in `math.buffer` then run `/function math:stack.push`.